 Cartons and Cartonboard

 More than ever, packaging is needed to protect products and the environment, but also to sell the packaged products.
-It’s the only thing that always accompanies a product, regardless of its point of sale – on-shelf or online; the only “companion“ that can support the product anytime and anywhere.
+Packaging is the only thing that always accompanies a product, regardless of where it is sold – on the shelf or online; the only “companion” that can support the product anytime, anywhere.

 No form of packaging is more communicative and informative than the carton.
-Cartons have a high-quality image, offer strong shelf impact and are highly regarded by the consumer.
+Folding cartons have a high-quality image, offer a strong impact on the shelf and are highly regarded by consumers.
 Research confirms that they trust and prefer them to other forms of packaging.

-With their high-quality printing and the vast array of special effects, cartons provide a quality image at the point of sale that can be vital to the success of a product.
-The addition of texture or “feel” to a carton can give it additional emotional appeal to the consumer.
-Designs can include tamper-evidence, child-resistance or other security benefits through tagging mechanisms, creative constructional design as well as print and ink system technologies.
-Also, did you know that packaging protects 10 times more resources than it uses and has only 3 – 5% of the environmental load compared to food production?
+With their high-quality print and wide range of special effects, folding cartons convey an image of quality at the point of sale that can be crucial to a product’s success.
+Adding texture or ‘feel’ to a folding carton can give it an additional emotional appeal to the consumer.
+Design can include tamper-evident, child-resistant or other security benefits through tamper-evident marks, creative design and printing / ink system technologies.
+Did you know that packaging protects 10 times more resources than it consumes and accounts for only 3-5 % of the environmental impact compared to food production?